-For a living, I am a graduate student at Western Washington University.
-I am researching the potential for using aerial photography + computer software (Structure-from-Motion) to quantify glacier mass balance on Mount Baker!
-I am passionate about mountains, the interconnectedness of the natural world, conservation, place-based learning, and seizing the things that give me wings!
-I think it is important to find ways to connect with both people and with places (and to connect people WITH places, too)
+Liza Kimberly lives in Bellingham, Washington.
+She’s currently a graduate student at Western Washington University, researching the potential for using aerial photography and computer software (Structure-from-Motion) to quantify glacier mass balance on Mount Baker.
+Liza is passionate about mountains, the interconnectedness of the natural world, conservation, place-based learning, and seizing the things that give her wings!
+She thinks it is important to find ways to connect with both people and with places (and to connect people WITH places, too).

-My interest in snow science grew from my love for backcountry skiing and my interest in understanding the world through a scientific lens.
-Becoming literate in the puzzles of a snowpack in order to ski through fluffy powder has been such a great and enriching intersection of my passions!
+Her interest in snow science grew from her love for backcountry skiing and interest in understanding the world through a scientific lens.
+Becoming literate in the puzzles of a snowpack in order to ski through fluffy powder has been a great and enriching intersection of her passions.

-You can easily contribute to a growing body of scientific knowledge which has the potential to enhance understanding of our changing snow-packs (and the downstream implications of these changes).
+As a member of CSO, you can easily contribute to a growing body of scientific knowledge, which has the potential to enhance understanding of our changing snowpacks (and the downstream implications of these changes).